North Albion Collegiate Institute: Building

-The building has a composite layout, like most high schools in Etobicoke built in the 1950s and 1960s, it has the auditorium located separately in the southwestern corner and the locker color accents of white, orange, gold, light yellow and blue.
-There are 12 fire exits located in the corner of the school.
+The building has a composite layout, like most high schools in Etobicoke built in the 1950s and 1960s.

 Crest

 During the 1962-63 inaugural academic year, the Hon.
 J. Keiller MacKay opened the school officially and gave North Albion its motto: Virtus, Officium, Veritas – Excellence, Service, Truth.
 The Olympian torch and the book below the motto on the crest signify the struggle for the light of knowledge.
 The trees are for growth.
-We chose the mountain ash for its white flowers and orange berries.
-The triangle in the centre is a blue spruce to give us the school colours of orange, blue and white.
+The mountain ash was chosen for its white flowers and orange berries.
+The triangle in the centre is a blue spruce, completing the school colours of orange, blue and white.

 The G.M.
-Hull Award commemorates North Albion C.I.'s former Principal Mr. Hull.
+Hull Award commemorates North Albion C.I.'s former Principal Hull.
 It is NACI's most prestigious award and is given to a student in the graduating class who best represents his or her grade.